A simple checklist can save your shop a big headache

 For example, a detailed checklist for oil and lube shops outlining tasks that need to be completed, such as checking all the vehicles fluids, ensures the customer gets all their vehicles fluids checked out and fixed.
 Better yet, nothing is missed that may have been overlooked otherwise.

 The full-service garage may want a checklist for a safety inspection, one for a full vehicle inspection and another for fluid top ups.
 Learn how your shop can benefit from Builder1 today.
-Click the link to schedule a demo:
+Click here to schedule a demo!